Lihat Artikel Lainnya

 • Difficult cost separation: It’s hard to distinguish between fixed and variable costs, especially with semi-variable costs.

-The disadvantages of the full costing
+The disadvantages of the absorption costing

 • Pricing: When sales set product prices above full cost, the result can be overpriced products, especially when competitors base pricing on direct costs.